 - The total amount of money that the company claims for goods or services, including other charges

-- The variation of amount owed at the end of the month for debtors
+- The variation of the amount owed at the end of the month for debtors

 Payment terms –

-The service providers maintain a detailed debtor book, which is categorized as – 90 days, 60 days, 30 days, current or longer.
-As a client orders something, they use to analyze that client by categorizing them according to payment terms.
-Same record is maintained by payable companies to categorize the service providers according to quality of services.
+The service providers maintain a detailed debtor book, which is categorised as – 90 days, 60 days, 30 days, current or longer.
+As a client orders something, they use to analyse that client by categorising them according to payment terms.
+Same record is maintained by payable companies to categorise the service providers according to quality of services.